Meriden, Connecticut, United States of America: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types A and B. Be sure to pick the correct kind.
-Most adapters on sale are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
+Most adapters for sale now are simply plug changers and require your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one works in most areas.
+This one works in most countries.

 • Power bank for devices